How can we change our joint tenancy to tenancy in common?

 Answer:

-Typically, you cannot use a corrective deed to effectively change something material to the original deed.
-Material elements, such as how the grantees receive title, need to be changed through the use of a new deed.
+Generally, you cannot use a corrective deed to change a material aspect of the original deed.
+To modify significant elements, such as how grantees receive title, you need to create a new deed.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.